sapbotgit/modded-doom/README.md

 # DUNSHIRE DOOM

 A (mostly complete) rewrite of DOOM for the browser.
 The project started by trying to render DOOM in isometric projection ([kinda like this](https://www.doomworld.com/forum/topic/126329-top-down-isometric-view-from-a-wad-file/)) but quickly snowballed.
-Dunshire is a nod to Parks and Recreation's [Cones of Dunshire](https://parksandrecreation.fandom.com/wiki/The_Cones_of_Dunshire) because Ben Wyatt's story arc always felt relatable.
+Dunshire is a nod to Parks and Recreation's [Cones of Dunshire](https://parksandrecreation.fandom.com/wiki/The_Cones_of_Dunshire) because Ben Wyatt, between jobs, feels relatable.

 ![DOOM map E1M1](assets/screenshot1.jpg) ![DOOM in isometric projection](assets/screenshot2.jpg)